ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-horace-f-1854.md

   - Perhaps Edward sold products from the mills and factories of Mott's Corners in his store and knew of it that way?
   - As Edward Mills appeared to have multiple business relationships with Edward Lounsbery, perhaps that offers at least a partial explanation.

 Horace is [interred](https://www.findagrave.com/memorial/75958913/horace-f-mills) at Evergreen Hill Cemetery, 112 Alleghany Rd, Corfu NY 14036.
+I have contacted the cemetery, and the records that survive do not have any further date information than the year each family member died.

 ### Notes for Future Researchers